The Petz recovery map for optical losses: Recovery performance of the Petz Recovery Map

 In this section we study the performance of the Petz recovery map for input states different from the reference state.
 It is trivial that $\mathcal{P}_{\mathcal{N},\sigma}$ is realizable with a beam splitter when $\eta'=1$ (identity channel: the Petz map is also a beam splitter with $\eta=1$) or $\eta=0$ (erasure channel: the Petz map is also a beam-splitter $\eta'=0$ with $\xi'=\sigma$).
 Let us then focus on nontrivial lossy channels $0<\eta<1$.
+We consider the simple case where the environment and reference state are thermal states.